ERA-2022/PerSeO/README.md

 Enter an option:
 ```
 #### Draw one report
-Firstly, this option will request a previously simulated ID.
-Later the file name to draw (you could write the '.csv' extensión or not).
-Next, you will need to define the label of the x-axis, which is associated with magnitude in frequency (not applied to the gain phi graphics), and the process will finish with a message that the process ends.
+This feature will prompt the user for an ID associated with a prior simulation.
+Following this, the name of the file to be plotted is requested (the '.csv' extension can be optionally included).
+The user will also need to define the label for the x-axis, which corresponds to frequency magnitude (this does not apply to the gain phi graphs).
+The operation concludes with a confirmation message indicating that the process has completed.
 ```
 -----\Graphics tools
 1> Draw one report